wang1hm/AstronomyNote/AstroNote/PaperReading/JWST/CSST DISCUSSION.md

 XID36
 J1333+1649
 ### ABSTRACT
-An efficient coupling between the energy released by Active Galactic Nuclei (AGN) and the interstellar medium (ISM) of their ==host galaxy can generate kpc scales outflows== which may regulate the rate at ==which stars can form and ultimately influence the growth of the galaxy.== These AGN-driven outflows include gas in various phases ==(ionized, atomic, molecular) but at z>1,== due to the limitations of current instrumentation, ==we are forced to adopt a single-phase (ionized) view== of the outflow phenomenon which may lead to wrong estimates of their extent, mass and energetics, therefore ultimately misinterpreting their relevance for galaxy evolution.
+An efficient coupling between the energy released by Active Galactic Nuclei (AGN) and the interstellar medium (ISM) of their ==host galaxy can generate kpc scales outflows== which may regulate the rate at ==which stars can form and ultimately influence the growth of the galaxy.== These AGN-driven outflows include gas in various phases ==(ionized, atomic, molecular) but at z>1,== due to the limitations of current instrumentation, ==we are forced to adopt a single-phase (ionized) view== of the outflow phenomenon which may lead to wrong estimates of their extent, mass and energetics, therefore ultimately misinterpreting their relevance for galaxy evolution.%%此前只能假定ionized phase，用JWST可以同时考虑ionized，atomic，molecular态%%

-The aim of the proposed JWST/MIRI observations is to overcome this limit, and to ==map the mid-infrared ro-vibrational H2 lines to complete the multi-phase characterization== of already well-studied AGN at cosmic noon.
-The three selected AGN have the best available characterization of the ionized component of the outflow at these redshifts, ==from sub-pc to kpc scales==.
+The aim of the proposed JWST/MIRI observations is to overcome this limit, and to ==map the mid-infrared ro-vibrational H2 lines to complete the multi-phase characterization== %%多波段观测%%of already well-studied AGN at cosmic noon. ==The three selected AGN have the best available characterization of the ionized component of the outflow at these redshifts==, ==from sub-pc to kpc scales==.
 With the MIRI observations we will be able to map the warm component of the ISM down to ~2 kpc.
 We will be able to test model predictions on the enhancement of H2 emission in the presence of cooling of gas shocked by AGN-driven outflow.
 Ultimately, ==we will derive the total (ionized+molecular) mass outflow rate and kinetic energy== for these outflows which will provide a key constrain on the current models of AGN feedback.
 ### OBSERVING DESCRIPTION
+The targets of these observations are three AGN at z~2 with well established ionized outflows from sub-pc to kpc scales.
+We will use ==MIRI MRS to sample the warm molecular phase== of the outflow via H2 transitions with the Long configuration in CH-1
+We will also cover the ==PAH3.3 micron feature in the Long configuration in CH-2==
+We will not perform Targer Acquisition, since the absolute JWST pointing accuracy of 0.1 arcsec is more than sufficient given the size of our targets (~1 arcsec diameter) and the fov of CH-1.

+CID436 (z=2.219)
+No target acquisition procedure needed 4-point dither pattern
+330 groups and 3 exposures per dither position Readout mode: FAST
+Total exposure time on source: 3.05 hours

+XID36 (z=2.259)
+No target acquisition procedure needed 4-point dither pattern
+330 groups and 3 exposures per dither position Readout mode: FAST
+Total exposure time on source: 3.05 hours

+J1333+1649 (z=2.089)
+No target acquisition procedure needed 4-point dither pattern
+330 groups and 3 exposures per dither position Readout mode: FAST
+Total exposure time on source: 3.05 hours

 ## GO 2547 Quasar Feedback in Action: The Multiphase and Multiscale Outflow of the Most Luminous Quasar in the Local Universe